 ‘I do like it here’ said Abigail happily, ‘but I would like to go home.
 Perhaps you can come and see us one day.’
 She paused.
 ‘Elizabeth, can I ask you something?’

-‘Of course dear, I’m just going to ring for some more cake why don’t you come with me.’
+‘Of course dear, I’m just going to ring for some more cake, why don’t you come with me.
+We’ll go into the dining room.’

 Abigail followed her from the room.

 Full of tea, cake and sandwiches, Abigail and Grigs sat in the back of a huge black car.
 The seats were smooth but the Queen had put a pile of cushions in the back.
 Abigail had sat on top of them waving to the Queen as they drove away and down the road from the castle.
 The car had a small flag flying on the bonnet that flicked back and forth as they went along.
-Grigs was too excited to sit and kept falling off the cushions so he was bouncing up and down.
+Grigs was too excited to sit still and kept falling off the cushions as he was bouncing up and down.
 To be honest all that bouncing was making Abigail feel a bit sick.
 Sliding onto the seat she tightened her grip on the small bag in her paws.
 After going out of the room with the Queen she’d come back with the bag, but she wouldn’t say what was in it.
 She patted it fondly.
 Patrick sat on the front seat next to the driver, he still felt rather strange.
 Had they really met the Queen in Windsor castle?
 Would she tell anyone about them?
-He didn’t think she would, she seemed like a person who could keep secrets.
+Nobody had ever found out they were real before.
+He didn’t think she would say anything, she seemed like a person who could keep secrets.
 The car was warm inside and it purred smoothly along the streets, he wished he was bigger and could see out of the windows.

 ‘We’re nearly there sir,’ said the driver, ‘just a few streets away.’